ACC Europe will seek accreditation for the 2018 Annual Conference with the following bodies:

-These accreditations also permit delegates to claim credit per the following policies:
+If awarded, these accreditations will permit delegates to claim credit per the following policies:

 - New York Approved Jurisdiction Policy